TabMGP: Martingale Posterior with TabPFN: TabMGP

 Given that TabPFN is designed for supervised prediction, we specialise the martingale posterior framework to the supervised setting, where each observation is a feature–response pair $z = (x,y)$.
 In this setting, a predictive rule generates future pairs $Z_{n+1}, \ldots, Z_N$. \citet{fong23martingale} describe this as the ``joint method,'' which requires modelling both the distribution of $X$ and the conditional distribution $Y \mid X$.
 Because modelling $X$ can be challenging even in moderate dimensions, we follow \citet{fong23martingale} and use the Bayesian bootstrap (see Section~\ref{sec:related-works}) to forward sample features, drawing $X_{i+1}$ at random from the empirical distribution of $x_{1:i}$.
 In our work, we adopt this strategy for $X$, while TabPFN supplies the conditional $Y \mid X$.

-\subsection{Proposed methodology}
+\subsection{Proposed Methodology}

 We propose instantiating the martingale posterior with the predictive rule induced by TabPFN through in-context learning.
-TabPFN is a \emph{prior-data fitted network} \citep{muller22transformers}, explicitly trained to approximate a Bayesian posterior predictive distribution (PPD) by sampling training data from exchangeable sequences defined by prior–likelihood pairs; see Appendix~\ref{sec:tabpfn-review} for a review.
+TabPFN is a \emph{prior-data-fitted network} \citep{muller22transformers}, explicitly trained to approximate a Bayesian PPD by sampling training data from exchangeable sequences defined by likelihood--prior pairs; see Appendix~\ref{sec:tabpfn-review} for a review.
 We term the resulting martingale posterior \textbf{TabMGP}.

-Several aspects of TabPFN directly support its role as a predictive rule in martingale posteriors: \begin{enumerate} \item \emph{In-context learning.} At inference, TabPFN consumes both the observed context $z_{1:i}$ and a new query $x_{i+1}$, and returns a one-step-ahead predictive distribution
+Several distinctive features of TabPFN facilitate its integration as a predictive rule within the martingale posterior framework.
+Through in-context learning, TabPFN consumes the context alongside a new query to return a one-step-ahead predictive distribution without the need for retraining or fine-tuning.
+This allows the model to adapt to novel datasets instantaneously, handling classification via deterministic probability vectors and regression through a multiclass classification approach that bins the response variable.

-without retraining or fine-tuning.
-This property allows TabPFN to adapt to new datasets on the fly.
-We note that TabPFN can handles both classification and regression tasks: in classification it outputs a deterministic probability vector for $y_{i+1}$, while in regression it effectively performs multi-class classification by binning the response variable $y$. \item \emph{Row-permutation invariance.} Predictions in TabPFN depend only on the multiset $\{z_1,\dots,z_i\}$, not on the order of its elements.
-This invariance is built into the TabPFN architecture, whereas many existing martingale posteriors (notably copula-based constructions, see Section~\ref{sec:related-works}) must enforce it by averaging predictive distributions over permutations of the feature order --- a process that is computationally expensive. \item \emph{Bayesian alignment.} As a prior-data fitted network, TabPFN is explicitly trained to approximate Bayesian posterior predictive distributions (PPDs).
-In the martingale posterior framework, the Bayesian PPD is in some sense the \emph{ideal} predictive rule: if the predictive rule coincides with the true Bayesian PPD, then the resulting martingale posterior recovers the classical Bayesian posterior (see Appendix~\ref{sec:mgp-bayes-equiv}).
-Training TabPFN on synthetic data generated from a wide range of prior–likelihood pairs encourages it to approximate this ideal behaviour across diverse tasks.
-This makes TabPFN’s predictive distributions a more principled choice for constructing martingale posteriors. \end{enumerate}
+The architecture further benefits from native row-permutation invariance, ensuring that predictions depend solely on the multiset rather than the sequence order.
+This built-in property provides a significant computational advantage over many existing martingale posteriors, such as copula-based constructions \citep{fong23martingale}, which must manually enforce invariance by averaging over permutations.
+Finally, as a prior-data-fitted network, TabPFN is designed to be approximately Bayesian, having been trained to approximate a Bayesian PPD.
+In the martingale posterior framework, the Bayesian PPD serves as the ideal predictive rule; when the two coincide, the martingale posterior recovers the classical Bayesian posterior.
+By training on synthetic data from a vast array of likelihood--prior pairs, TabPFN is encouraged to approximate this ideal behaviour across a highly diverse range of tasks.

 \paragraph{Why not other transformers?} Large language models and other pretrained transformers often exhibit in-context learning: given a context $z_{1:i}$ and query $x_{i+1}$, they can produce a prediction for $y_{i+1}$.
 In this sense, they share the same basic mechanism as TabPFN.
 However, they lack the two further properties that make TabPFN especially well-suited as a predictive rule for martingale posteriors.